walkieq/RNN_HLS/README.md

 vivado_hls -f build_prj_z7045.tcl
 ```

+- Check the report

+The reports are in the following directory:
+prj_cmd/myproject_prj/xxxx/syn/report/lstm_csynth.rpt

 ## Citation
-If you find the LSTM template and mnist exmaple useful, please cite our paper:
+If you find the LSTM template and these exmaples useful, please cite our paper:

 ```{=latex}
 @inproceedings{que2021accelerating,